atsanroger/freeEigen/README.md

 # freeEigen
-A jupyter nootbook to plot the eigenspecturm of free lattice fermion.
+A jupyter nootbook which plot the eigenspecturm of free lattice fermion, including naive, wilson and GW fermion.

+Currently the multithread is not impletment yet.
+(2023/11/26)